osmandapp/osmandapp.github.io/website/api/messages/Readme.md

 All 'condition' are processed in order from top to bottom to the first true conditon.

+After true condition is found, the 'fields' property is tested for presence of any key-value pairs.
+If 'fields' property is not empty then properties from 'fields' property is used for modifying original message designated by 'file' property otherwise the original message is returned without modification.

 # Example with test ip